turingschool/gear-up/m4_sessions/1811_inning/belong_in_tech.md

 session -

 5 mins-
-mini presentation
+     the end goal of the session.
+     Share why we chose to come into this decision.
+          *give understanding of where each student is coming from, difference in module and mindset.

 count off by 4's and break out into small groups lead by each moderator.
 2 minutes

-Jessica - Diversity statistics and why they matter Mark - code switching, and why its ok.
+Jessica - Diversity statistics and why they matter.

+Mark - code switching, and why its ok.
+     be comfortable as who they are as a person no matter their environment.

-Justin - Your difference does not matter
+Justin - Your difference does not matter.
+     to tackle any doubts they may have about themselves or stereotypes they have about others.

 Andrew - Positive intelligence ( reference the Book) Silence negative voices.
+     Give them the tools to recognize thought pattern and change negative to positive before a downward spiral.

 ** each 10 minutes for each round robin^^